-BOX 1: THE EFFICIENT BENCHMARK AND ACTUAL FINANCING PRACTICES firm.
+BOX 1: THE EFFICIENT BENCHMARK AND ACTUAL FINANCING PRACTICES

+Economic regulation of energy network assets is based on a hypothetical benchmark efficient firm.
 This approach ensures that network businesses have incentives to finance their business as efficiently as possible.
 This is important in the context of the revenue and pricing principles set out in the NEL.
 Under these principles, network businesses should, among other things, be afforded a reasonable opportunity to recover at least efficient costs.
 In addition, businesses should be provided with effective incentives in order to promote economic efficiency.